mxrcury/rootgo/README.md

 - Server wrapper that implements some high level utils

 ### Coming features
-- Add support not only body JSON type but some other content types as well
+- [Server] Add support not only body JSON type but some other content types as well and add header "Content-length" as response
+- [Serer/Router] Built in logger of requests and response(check if possible?)
+- [Server] Maybe something like middleware
+- [Server] Working with views, like html, css, js etc.
+- [Server] Add logs of all routes that are connected after running application(like in Nest)
+- [Server] Implement caching(in memory and in redis or any other db that implement Cache interface in `/caching/cache.go`)
+- [Router/Server] Grouping several routes
+- [Server] Add a feature to add customer error handler that catch different errors

 ### Usage example